-Going back just a bit in our story, Paul had arrived in Jerusalem eager to share the gospel with his fellow Jews, but they didn’t exactly receive him warmly.
+Let’s pick up Paul’s story and the lessons of faith that come out of it.
+Paul had determined to go to Jerusalem, eager to share the gospel with his fellow Jews, but they didn’t exactly receive him warmly.
 A crowd took hold of him intending to kill him, but a Roman commander got word of it and rushed down with some soldiers and took Paul into protective custody.

-All hope was gradually lost; they had already thrown the ship’s cargo overboard, and then a few days after that they threw the ship’s tackle overboard.
-But then Paul stood up in their midst and urged them to take courage because an angel of God had assured him that he would stand before Caesar and that God had granted him all those that were sailing with him.
+All hope was gradually lost.
+They had already thrown the ship’s cargo overboard, and then a few days after that they threw the ship’s tackle overboard.
+But then Paul stood up in their midst and urged them to take courage because an angel of God had assured him that he would stand before Caesar and that God had granted safety to those sailing with him.

 So Paul stood up and said, “Keep up your courage, men, for I believe God that it will turn out exactly as I have been told.
 But we must run aground on a certain island.”

-They came up to an island at about midnight and fearing they might run aground somewhere on the rocks, they cast four anchors from the stern and wished for daybreak.
+They came to an island about midnight.
+Fearing they might run aground somewhere on the rocks, they cast four anchors from the stern and wished for daybreak.
 When day came they observed a certain bay with a beach and decided to drive the ship onto it if they could.
 Casting off their anchors, they hoisted the foresail to the wind and headed for the beach, but they struck a reef and the prow of the vessel stuck fast.
-Soon the stern began to be broken up by the force of the waves, so they commanded those that could swim to jump overboard and get to land and the rest followed, some on planks, and others on various things from the ship.
+Soon, the force of the waves began to break up the stern of the ship, so they commanded those that could swim to jump overboard and get to land and the rest followed, some on planks, and others on various things from the ship.

-The lesson for us is that storms and even shipwrecks come in everyone’s life, but storms and shipwrecks don’t have to shipwreck your faith.
-We’ve come to understand that we can trust God through every stormy gale and that we have an anchor for our soul.
+Storms and even shipwrecks come in everyone’s life, but storms and shipwrecks don’t have to shipwreck your faith.
+You can trust God through every stormy gale; you have an anchor for your soul.

-When we come to chapter 28, they find themselves on the island of Malta; cold, wet, beaten down, weak from exhaustion and being seasick for two weeks.
+In Acts chapter 28, we pick up the story just after they made it safely to shore.
+They found themselves on the island of Malta; cold, wet, beaten down, weak from exhaustion and being seasick for two weeks.
 But then we see the favor of God on Paul and therefore on all of them.

-What do we do when our ship is broken and we’ve come to the end of ourselves?
-First, we thank God for what we have, and then we begin to rebuild our lives on the foundation of God’s heart for us.
-God is not finished with us yet and we press on knowing that His favor is still on our lives, even if there are shipwrecks and storms.
-He is the one who brings beauty out of ashes; He rebuilds our lives on this sure foundation.
+First, thank God for what you have, and then, begin to rebuild your life on the foundation of God’s heart for you.
+God is not finished with you.
+Press on knowing that His favor is still on your life, even if there are shipwrecks and storms.
+He is the one who brings beauty out of ashes; He will rebuild your life on this sure foundation.

 I. God’s Love is our Victory

-- The natives were exceptionally kind to them and kindled a fire.
+- The natives were exceptionally kind to them and because of the cold, they kindled a fire.
 Paul was also gathering sticks.